MacMat01/cards-object-detection/README.md

 The project has the following structure:

+- `src/`: Contains the source code of the project.
+  - `main/python/`: Contains the Python scripts for the project.
+    - `app/`: Contains the scripts for the real-time application.
+    - `dataset_creation/`: Contains the scripts for creating the dataset.
-- `src/main/python/model_training/strategic-fruits-card-detection-dataset/`: Contains the dataset used for training the model.
+    - `model_training/`: Contains the scripts for training the YOLOv8 model.
 - `environment.yml`: Contains the conda environment configuration.
+- `setup.py`: Contains the setup configuration for the Python package.
+- `README.md`: Provides an overview of the project and instructions for installation and usage.

 ## Getting Started